avnish8726/M1_March_2022/1_Requirements/README.md

 ### * Theater

 ## What
-*   To bulid a system to book ticket,cancel ticket,view reserverd seats,change price of ticket(only admin)
+*   To create a system for booking tickets, cancelling tickets, seeing reserved seats, and changing ticket prices (only admin)

 ## When
 *   When user wants to carry out the tasks quickly and this reduces manual work and saves time

 ## Where
-*   This issue is in all parts of the world in theater where there is a lot of booking,cancellation of tickets happening in all the time
+*   This is a problem at theatres all around the world, where there is a lot of booking and cancellation of tickets all the time.

 ## How
-*   By creating a system which will provide all the functionalities required,the booking of, cancelling of the tickes and other actions will be take more time and system needs more workers for these actions
+*  Booking, cancelling tickes, and other actions will take longer if a system with all the required functionalities is created, and the system will require more workers to complete these tasks.

 ### Detail requirements